These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 8. Publicity & Marketing for your Music Release

 PR takes time and effort to execute well.
-Sadly, many artists believe that PR = blasting a press release out to the top 100+ music sites that they Googled.
+Sadly, many artists believe that PR = blasting a press release out to the top 100+ music sites they Googled.
 This never works, because PR placements start with astute research.

 Bio / Signature Story

 The cornerstone of your brand is your bio.
 You will need a solid story to build your marketing and PR.
 We suggest hiring a professional to write your musician bio, which we call a signature story around here.
 Even if you are a strong writer, it can be challenging to write about yourself.
 A professional writer will be able to craft a compelling bio that effectively conveys all the important details while keeping the audience in mind, which in this case includes the press and music industry.
 We would be delighted to write one for you.
-If you feel like you still need a boost, listen to the Signature Story Webinar.
+If you still need a boost, listen to the Signature Story Webinar.

 Music Press Outreach